HCL-TECH-SOFTWARE/digital-experience/docs/development/digital_asset_mgmt/managing_dam/dam_exim.md

 ## Export DAM assets

-The export command is used to export the assets of DAM in the file system at a user-specific location or default location store/outputFiles/dam-export-assets/.
+The export command is used to export the DAM assets in the file system to default location **store/outputFiles/dam-export-assets/** or if user specify a path, then DAM assets will export to this location **store/folder_name/**.

 -   **Commands description**